dwnatwick/MCW-Windows-Virtual-Desktop/Whiteboard-design-session/WDS trainer guide - Windows Virtual Desktop.md

 1. How will the standardized desktop image be created?

     The recommendation would be to create the managed WVD image that Contoso Healthcare is wanting to deliver to their users.
 Optionally, the could also create a VHD for the standard image.
-Details on this process is in the links provided in the student guide.
+Details on this process are in the links provided in the student guide.
 Another option is to have an image created with Windows 10 multi-user licensing and Office365 ProPlus at the time of creating the Windows Virtual Desktop host pool, and then making adjustments to that image based on custom requirements.
 You could use the following automated image building solutions to create and manage this image, such as Azure Image Builder (https://docs.microsoft.com/en-us/azure/virtual-machines/windows/image-builder-overview) or Build image with Packer (https://docs.microsoft.com/en-us/azure/virtual-machines/windows/build-image-with-packer) to manage images in Azure.

 2. How will applications be delivered to the desktop image?

     To simplify the application delivery and licensing, Contoso Healthcare would like to leverage the current Citrix infrastructure that they have in place.
-To accomplish this, a shortcut can be provided on the standard desktop image for the Citrix app marketplace that provides users with the applications that they are authorized to access.
+To accomplish this, a shortcut can be provided on the standard desktop image for the Citrix app marketplace that provides users with the applications they are authorized to access.

 3. What are the connection options for users to access the Windows Virtual Desktop image?

     There are multiple connection options for users to access their Windows Virtual Desktop.
-The Remote Desktop client application can be used in Windows 10, Windows 7, Android, macOS, or iOS.
-Users can also connect through a HTML5-capable web browser.
-Since we are unsure the full scope of operating systems on the 500 existing workstations within Contoso Healthcare, we will recommend connection through the web browser on desktop devices, and using the Remote Desktop app on mobile devices.
+The Remote Desktop client application can be used with Windows 10, Windows 7, Android, macOS, or iOS.
+Users can also connect through an HTML5-capable web browser.
+Since we are unsure of the full scope of operating systems on the 500 existing workstations within Contoso Healthcare, we recommend connection through the web browser on desktop devices, and using the Remote Desktop app on mobile devices.

 4. What are the minimum system requirements for users to access the Windows Virtual Desktop image?